warrengalyen/ocular/README.md

 Ocular is a library for common and advanced image processing algorithms, without the use of any external dependencies.
 Suggestions for new features are welcome.

-Note: Big-Endian RGBA byte-order is expected for all pixel data.
+Note: RGBA byte-order is expected for all pixel data.

 ## Documentation

-The documentation of the exported functions can be found at [Library Documentation](https://www.mechanikadesign.com/docs/ocular/1.0).
+The documentation of the exported functions along with examples can be found at [Library Documentation](https://www.mechanikadesign.com/docs/ocular/1.0).

 ## Features